Connecting at London Stansted Airport - useful tips for transit passengers

 Once you find yourself in the public arrivals area, proceed to departures.
 It will take you a few minutes by foot.
 In case your connecting time is tight, make sure you have checked-in online for all your flights, and most importantly that you have your boarding passes printed or stored in an electronic format on your smart phone.
 This will allow you to proceed straight to the departures security check, without the need to check-in at the airport for your next flight.
 In case you need to check-in your baggage, you can quickly visit the baggage drop off counters of your airline located in the public area of the departures hall.
 Baggage drop off is situated in the check-in area, before the security zone.
 In case of a tight connection, you can always secure faster access to the security zone.
 Security fast track can be booked directly on the website of Stansted airport, prices starting at GBP 7 per person.
 As soon as you find yourself in the departure lounge airside, you can relax, shop or dine.
 There is choice available.
 The gate of your next flight will show on the screens around 40 minutes prior to the scheduled departure.

 Very often the self-made connecting flights have terrible schedules, meaning late evening arrivals and morning departures, over 10 hours waiting times and such.
 Visiting the city of London is always an option with the Stansted express rail service, taking around 40 minutes.
 That train is quite expensive and generally not worth if you just want to kill some time.
-The airport hotels are cheaper than in the city of London as Stansted is a rural area.
-If you plan to sleep at the airport, note that it is not friendly in that respect, and that you may need to sleep directly on the floor.
+The airport hotels are cheaper than those located in the city of London as Stansted is a rural area.
+If you plan to sleep at the airport, note that as per the official information it is not permitted and you need to find an alternative solution.
+You can check the available hotels in the area here.

 Enjoy your connecting flight via London Stansted airport!